aws-quickstart/cdk-eks-blueprints/docs/addons/instana-addon.md

 ```

 ## Disclaimer
-This pattern relies on an open source NPM package eks-blueprints-cdk-kubeflow-ext.
+This pattern relies on an open source NPM package [aws-eks-blueprint-addon](https://www.npmjs.com/package/%40instana/aws-eks-blueprint-addon).
 Please refer to the package npm site for more information.
 ```
 https://www.npmjs.com/package/@instana/aws-eks-blueprint-addon'
 ```